Jayburd727/Projects/README.md

 # Jonah Burd Portfolio

 ## About Me
 I want to make an impact in what I do and enjoy doing it.
 I bring a lot of energy into what I do as well as I like to bring others into the limelight that are to shy but deserve it.
+I'm very good under pressure

 ## Experience
 ### [Educational VR Research]